dzejkk/link_manager_fullstack_v2/readme.md

 1.

-- used optimistic update for Drag and drop feature to stop bug
+- used _Optimistic UI update_ for Drag and drop feature to stop bug
-- (cards after drop to new place jumps around)
+- cards after drop to new place jumps around
 - useDragReored hook contian all the logic, finded solution on github

 2.